shrinikapalit/Robo1/README.md

-The basic code explores differen scenarios in which the robot has to identify color and move in different directions, stop at and identify obstacles, and grab things with a claw.
+The basic code explores different scenarios in which the robot has to identify color and move in different directions, stop at and identify obstacles, and grab things with a claw.